boricj/ripem/README.md

 # Rip'Em
 Rip'Em is a 3rd party firmware for the HP Prime calculator.

-For now, unless you can connect to the 3.3v TTL serial port inside the calculator nothing _too_ exciting will happen.

 As always : please void your warranty in a responsible manner.
 I will decline any responsibility should you turn your HP Prime into the thinnest CAS calculator brick available currently on the market.

 ## How to build